How to Shave Safely with Acne-Prone Skin: Causes of Razor Irritation and How to Prevent It

 Share

 Shaving with acne-prone skin can be frustrating.
-For many people, it’s a daily struggle.
+For many people, it’s a constant struggle.

-“You always hit a pimple no matter where you shave.”
+“No matter where you shave, you always hit a pimple.”
 “It hurts every time.”
 “It bleeds, it gets worse… but you still have to shave.”

 You want to look clean and well-groomed, but your skin keeps getting in the way.
 If this sounds familiar, you’re not alone.